gbinside/code_tests/01-BBB.md

 We define a path in the triangle to start at the top and go down one row at a time to an adjacent value, eventually ending with an entry on the bottom row.
 For example, 1 -> 3 -> 5.
 The weight of the path is the sum of the entries.
 Write a program that returns the weight of the maximum weight path.

-## 202
+## 202 (dup 491)

 This problem was asked by Palantir.
 Write a program that checks whether an integer is a palindrome.
-For example, 121 is a palindrome, as well as 888.
-678 is not a palindrome.
+For example, `121` is a palindrome, as well as `888`. `678` is not a palindrome.
 Do not convert the integer into a string.

 ## 204